Les Gordon: Career

 He composed Saisons (2014), Les cheveux longs (2015) and Atlas (2016), along with a collaboration EP, Croquis n°1 (2015). and signed to the French label Kitsuné after leaving the label Allo Floride.

 He has a band, which is called Singapour (2015), where Gordon is a producer and his friend Roman Oswald writes lyrics.

 He is featured in several duos such as Mondrian with Roman Oswald and Leska with Douchka.

 Nearly in 2018, Mifune was signed to French subdivision of Sony Music's record label Arista Records.

 In the same year, he released his long-play album La.
-This album included song Flirting With June, that was used in Apple's September Event 2019 intro and advertisment Wonderful tools.
+This album included song Flirting With June, that was used in Apple's September Event 2019 intro and advertisement Wonderful tools.